FernGlow/FGPagedTableViewController/README.md

 }
 ```

-### Update the pageInfo object after you receive new data
+### 3. Update the pageInfo object after you receive new data for the table view

 ```objective-c
 // Create a new PageInfo instance